ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

     are consulted first, since that is where all the type/kind information comes from, and generalisation happens only when the variable in question is unconstrained.
-    Thus, in the case of ``Map``, it is safe to generalise, since none of the equations match on the matchability, thus variable is computationally irrelevant.
+    Thus, in the case of ``Map``, it is safe to generalise, since none of the equations match on the matchability, thus the variable is computationally irrelevant.

     ``B`` is accepted without a signature ::